SecretFoundation/SecretWebsite/content/community.md

 #### Committees

 There is no more consequential way to get involved with Secret Network than to [become a Secret Agent](https://airtable.com/shr6FPA7SW6p2gDTY) and join a community committee.
 Committees are made up of experts and enthusiasts working together to build our network and ecosystem by executing Secret Missions!
+From Awareness, to Development, to Education, to Design, there's a committee to fit every community member!

 <next-button class="turquoise" tag="Join Us Now" to="/committees">